-Traditional (Ubuntu-MATE) Layout
+Familiar (Ubuntu-MATE) Layout

-When you first install Ubuntu-MATE, you'll be using its own layout, named Traditional, which has a classic look of Linux with a menu in the top left, clock in the top right, and a panel with the list of open applications at the bottom.
-The menu for each application appears at the top of the application's window in the traditional way -- that is 'traditional' if you are familiar with the way it's done on Microsoft's windows.
-You can select a different panel layout using the MATE Tweak "Panel" options.
+When you first install Ubuntu MATE, you'll be using its own layout, named Familiar.
+The Familiar layout, introduced in Ubuntu MATE's 18.04 release, is based on the Traditional layout with its menu-bar selections (Applications, Places, System) replaced with the Brisk menu's simple "Menu".
+The Familiar layout has a clock in the top right and a panel with the list of open applications at the bottom.
+The menu for each application appears at the top of the application's window in a familiar way -- that is 'familiar' if you are used to the way it's done on Microsoft's windows.
+If you prefer to try something else, you can select a different panel layout using the MATE Tweak "Panel" options.